JuliaPlots/PlotDocs.jl/docs/src/contributing.md

 - Generic types: Plot, Subplot, Axis, Series, ...
 - Conveniences: `getindex`/`setindex`, `push!`/`append!`, `unzip`, `cycle`, ...

 This package depends on RecipesBase, PlotUtils, and PlotThemes.
-When contributing new functionality/features, you should make best efforts to find a more appropriate home (StatPlots, PlotUtils, etc) than contributing to core Plots.
+When contributing new functionality/features, you should make best efforts to find a more appropriate home (StatsPlots, PlotUtils, etc) than contributing to core Plots.
 In general, the push has been to reduce the size and scope of Plots, when possible, and move features to other packages.

 ### Backends